Azure/azure-sdk-for-net/sdk/redis/Azure.ResourceManager.Redis/README.md

-# Microsoft Azure Redis Management client library for .NET
+# Microsoft Azure Redis management client library for .NET

 Microsoft Azure Cache for Redis provides an in-memory data store based on the [Redis](https://redis.io/) software.
 Redis improves the performance and scalability of an application that uses backend data stores heavily.
 It's able to process large volumes of application requests by keeping frequently accessed data in the server memory, which can be written to and read from quickly.
 Redis brings a critical low-latency and high-throughput data storage solution to modern applications.

-This package supports managing Microsoft Azure Redis resources.
+This library supports managing Microsoft Azure Redis resources.

-This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:
+This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:

     - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.
     - Support [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.